 Why have your peers sought accreditation?

-Programs seeking accreditation use the self-study process to support ongoing program improvement, strengthen their commitment to public service education, and showcase their accomplishments.
-The Commission on Peer Review and Accreditation (COPRA) is the Council for Higher Education (CHEA)-recognized accreditation body for graduate degree programs in public policy, administration, and affairs, globally.
+Programs seeking accreditation use the self-study process to support ongoing program improvement, strengthen their commitment to public service and nonprofit education, and showcase their accomplishments.
+The Commission on Peer Review and Accreditation (COPRA) is the Council for Higher Education (CHEA)-recognized accreditation body for graduate degree programs in public and nonprofit policy, administration, and affairs globally.
 NASPAA accreditation is awarded at the master’s degree program level only, not at the school or institutional level.

 “Being accredited by NASPAA brings numerous benefits to programs successfully accredited, including providing a sound basis for continuous improvement in the program, confirming the quality of the program to students, employers, and others; increasing the program’s visibility, demonstrating the program’s commitment to excellence in public affairs education, and providing greater opportunities for interaction with leading public affairs programs around the world.” -Shahjahan Bhuiyan, Former MPA Program Director, Department of Public Policy & Administration, and Associate Dean of the School of Global Affairs & Public Policy, The American University in Cairo